Open Accessibility Menu

 “The Commission on Cancer establishes standards to ensure quality, multidisciplinary, and comprehensive cancer care delivery in health care settings,” said Ravneet Thind, MD, SCH Oncologist/Hematologist.
 “These standards focus on structure, process, and outcomes of cancer care.
 They aim to address the full continuum of cancer; from prevention to survivorship, to end-of-life care, while addressing both survival and quality of life.
 By adhering to these standards, we have been able to make a significant impact on cancer care in our community.”

-The CoC Accreditation Program provides the framework for St. Claire HealthCare to improve its quality of patient care through various cancer-related programs that focus on the full spectrum of cancer care including prevention, early diagnosis, cancer staging, optimal treatment, rehabilitation, life-long follow-up for recurrent disease, and end-of-life care.
+The CoC Accreditation Program provides the framework for UK St. Claire to improve its quality of patient care through various cancer-related programs that focus on the full spectrum of cancer care including prevention, early diagnosis, cancer staging, optimal treatment, rehabilitation, life-long follow-up for recurrent disease, and end-of-life care.
 When patients receive care at a CoC facility, they also have access to information on clinical trials and new treatments, genetic counseling, and patient-centered services including psycho-social support, a patient navigation process, and a survivorship care plan that documents the care each patient receives and seeks to improve cancer survivors’ quality of life.

 “Their quality initiatives and addressing their barriers to care are very strong and are a testament of their continued commitment to their patients and the cancer care they deliver to their community,” said Samer Azzam Kanaan, MD, FACS, the CoC site reviewer for SCH.